corsodr/learnwell/README.md

 ## Overview
 My Learnwell web app allows users to add, select, view, and comment on educational videos.

-I decided to support adding videos from Youtube because it's easy to upload videos to, has good APIs, and Khan Academy does the same thing.
+I decided to support adding videos from YouTube because it's easy to upload videos to, has good APIs, and Khan Academy does the same thing.

 The navigation bar has an "Add video" button that opens a modal for adding videos.